FractalWanderer/Obsidian-Programming/C-Sharp/Best Practices/Avoid Private Methods.md

 ## Hypothesis
 ---
+Avoiding the use of private methods in favor of public methods gives the caller more context about how a particular block of code is being used.
+Rather than calling a private method, favor making that method public and letting the caller decide it's usage.

 I'm doing a refactor of the inventory system in my game, and more specifically, I am refactoring the slot management for this particular example.

 Here is part of the code that I am pulling out and refactoring: